alum-challenges/problems/python/week-2/adventure/adventure.md

 #### `Count {item}`
 Response: `You have {item count} {item} in your inventory.`

+Note that the proper name for the item is "apples" while the take command also accept either "apples" or "apple".

 ## Before You Begin
 Execute cd by itself in your terminal window.
 You should find that your terminal window’s prompt resembles the below:
 ```bash